jcbhmr/jcbhmr.com/_posts/2025-12-19-node-platform-arch-values.md

 All possible values are: `x86_64`, `ia64`, `i386`, `i486`, `i586`, `i686`, `mips`, `alpha`, `powerpc`, `sh`, `arm`, `unknown`.

-So the possible values are pretty limited on Windows, but very varied on Unix systems.
-Great.
-There's no easy answer to "what possible values could it be". 😥
+So the possible values are well-known on Windows (yay), but very varied on Unix systems (not yay).
+This post is already too long; I'm not going to investigate all `uname -m` possible values, too.
+Maybe another time.